zer0cache/matic-docs/docs/validate/reporting-issues.md

 ## Where to report a bug

-For all attacks and bugs that are performed/discovered you will need to report them to the [Immunefi bug bountry program](https://immunefi.com/bounty/polygon/).
-Performing an attack and not providing submission of your proof will result in disqualification of your attempt.
+For any bugs or attacks that are discovered, you need to report them to the [Immunefi bug bountry program](https://immunefi.com/bounty/polygon/). **Performing an attack and not providing submission of your proof will result in disqualification of your attempt.**

-You need to make sure that you add all relevant details such as Email address and Discord ID so as to maintain a rapport of communication in case it is required.
-You would also need to provide as much details as possible so that the Polygon Team can evaluate your submission appropriately.
+You need to make sure that you add all relevant details, such as an email address and Discord ID in order to maintain a rapport of communication in case it is required.
+You also need to provide as much details as possible so that the Polygon team can appropriately evaluate your submission.

 ## What happens after submitting a report